-In this paper, we exploit two ensemble-learning methods, namely Bagging and AdaBoost, for VQCs to combine a few weak classifiers and make a strong one with enhanced accuracy.
-This allows to use of shallow circuits for each of the classifiers and improves noise resilience against decoherence.
-Compared with suppressing the effect of noise with quantum error mitigation~\cite{PhysRevX.7.021050,temme_error_2017,kandala_error_2019,endo_hybrid_2021,qin2022overview,cai2022quantum}, both of the proposed protocols significantly outperform error-mitigated primitive classifiers.
+In this paper, we develop two ensemble-learning error mitigation techniques, namely Bagging and AdaBoost, for VQCs to combine a few weak quantum classifiers and make a strong one with enhanced accuracy.
+This allows to use of shallow circuits for each of the classifiers and improves noise resilience.
+We find that both of the proposed protocols significantly outperform the ZNE method in classification tasks.
 In the two protocols, the AdaBoost shows stronger performance, namely higher accuracy and more noise resilience, than the Bagging.
-Remarkably, the training error exponentially decays as the number of weak classifiers increases in AdaBoost VQC.
-Our proposed ensemble-learning algorithms are essentially classical procedures that make them NISQ-friendly and realizable on existing quantum computers.
-This is very distinct from the quantum ensemble-learning algorithms~\cite{schuld_quantum_2018,wang_quantum_2020,arunachalam_quantum_2020,izdebski_improved_2020,macaluso2020quantum} which are hardware demanding and rely on several quantum subroutines, such as quantum phase estimation~\cite{kitaev_quantum_1995}, quantum means estimation~\cite{10.1145/301250.301349,brassard_optimal_2011} and Grover search~\cite{10.1145/237814.237866} algorithms to speed up the training process and reduce the sample complexity. \\
+Since our ensemble learning algorithms can achieve accurate classification with only shallow circuits, they are NISQ-friendly and feasible for applications using existing quantum-computing technologies.
+This makes them very distinct from other quantum versions of ensemble-learning algorithms~\cite{schuld_quantum_2018,wang_quantum_2020,arunachalam_quantum_2020,izdebski_improved_2020,macaluso2020quantum} which utilize deep-circuit quantum subroutines, such as quantum phase estimation~\cite{kitaev_quantum_1995}, quantum means estimation~\cite{10.1145/301250.301349,brassard_optimal_2011} and Grover search~\cite{10.1145/237814.237866} algorithms, to speed up the training process and reduce the sample complexity.

 We noted that a plain ensemble learning method, namely plurality voting, had been applied to improve the performance of VQCs~\cite{qin2022improving}.
 However, the plurality voting method is mainly used to reduce variance and improve the robustness of the model to data, but can not significantly improve the accuracy of the model.